 Bath Russian Opera and Bath Chamber Opera

-Bath Russian Opera was set up to perform Malcolm Hill’s recent Comedy-Opera, The Bear, very loosely based on the play of the same name by Chekhov.
-It was given its U.K. premier on Friday 18th November 2011 at the Rondo Theatre, Larkhall, Bath, and performed by Bath Russian Opera.
+Bath Russian Opera was set up to perform Malcolm Hill’s recent Comedy-Opera, The Bear, very loosely based on the play of the same name by Chekhov, and given its U.K. première on Friday 18th November 2011 at the Rondo Theatre, Larkhall, Bath, performed by Bath Russian Opera.
 The libretto had been enlivened by Gene Tyburn (and Katharine Tylko) but with elements of farce and some humorous plot twists and turns not in other versions.